WHAT IS SKIN PIGMENTATION?

-Skin pigmentation is uneven skin tone on your body which can occur due to various reasons such as UVA rays which penetrate and affect your skin and cause ageing or hormonal changes.
+Skin pigmentation is uneven skin tone on your body which can occur due to various reasons such as ultraviolet radiation which penetrates and damages your skin associated with ageing and hormonal changes.
 The pigmentation can range from freckles on your skin to significant brown patches which appear on your face, hands, shoulders or other areas of your body.

 Common types of skin pigmentation include:

 Freckles – Freckles are developed after repeated exposure of skin to sunlight, especially if you have a fair complexion.
 The pigmentation is visually darker in summer and fades away in winter.